-Areas of strong performance from the LDP Standards and Access to Treatment sections in the Scorecard for the position as at 30th September 2017 are highlighted below.
+Areas of strong performance from the LDP Standards and Access to Treatment sections in the Scorecard for the position as at 30th January 2018 are highlighted below.
 Supporting narrative and ongoing actions have been provided by the services and are detailed in the Scorecard, with the page numbers referenced below:

-- The standard for pre-operative stay was achieved during July 2017 (latest available data) 0.04 days against the standard of 0.47 (page 19) - 94.2% of all referrals were triaged online in September 2017, above the standard of 90% (page 20) - 37.0% of new born children were breastfed at 6-8 weeks for the quarter April June 2017 (latest available data) (page 21) - The rate of Emergency Occupied Bed Days for the over 75s was achieved in December 2016 (latest available data) with 3386 against the standard of 3685 (page 23) - 18 Weeks RTT admitted pathway linked performance, non admitted linked performance and combined pathway linked performance continue to achieve the standard of 90% (latest available data) in august 2017 (pages 34-38) - 100% of all cases with a suspicion of cancer were seen within 62 days in August 2017 (latest available data) (page 42) - 100% of patients requiring treatment for cancer were seen within 31 days in August 2017 (latest available data) (page 43) - 100% of patients were transferred to the Stroke Unit within one day of admission during August 2017 (latest available data) (page 46) - 100% of patients were seen within 18 weeks referral to treatment for specialist Child and Adolescent Mental Health Services in July 2017 (latest available data) against the standard of 90% (page 49)
+- The standard for same day surgery was achieved during November 2017 (latest available data) with 90.8% of patients being admitted on the day of surgery (page 18) - The standard for pre-operative stay was achieved during November 2017 (latest available data) 0.06 days against the standard of 0.47 (page 19) - 92.7% of all referrals were triaged online in January 2018, above the standard of 90% (page 20) - 34.7% of new born children were breastfed at 6-8 weeks for the quarter July September 2017 (latest available data) (page 21) - The rate of Emergency Occupied Bed Days for the over 75s was achieved in June 2017 (latest available data) with 3641 against the standard of 3685 (page 24) - 18 Weeks RTT admitted pathway linked performance, non admitted linked performance and combined linked pathway performance continue to achieve the standard of 90% in December 2017 (latest available data) (pages 34-38) - 90% of all cases with a suspicion of cancer were seen within 62 days in December 2017 (latest available data) (page 42) - 100% of patients requiring treatment for cancer were seen within 31 days in December 2017 (latest available data) (page 43)

-The Board are asked to note that the following standards have been outwith the 10% tolerance (red status) for 3 or more consecutive months at 30th September 2017.
+The Board are asked to note that the following standards have been outwith the 10% tolerance (red status) for 3 or more consecutive months at 30th January 2018.
 Services have provided narrative and actions that are underway to improve performance.
-Details can be found within the scorecard on page references below.
+Details can be found within the scorecard on page references below:

-- Alcohol Brief Interventions performance outwith the trajectories set for 6 consecutive months (page 13) - Smoking Cessation performance was been outwith the trajectory set for the full financial year 2016/17 (page 14) - Sickness Absence performance reported outwith the 4.0% standard for 11 consecutive months (page 15) - New patient DNA rate performance has been outwith the 4.0% standard for 4 consecutive months (page 17) - eKSF and PDP performance is outwith the standard set for the first 6 months of this year (page 22) - 12 weeks Outpatient Waiting Times performance is consistently reported outwith the standard (page 27-28) - 12 weeks Inpatient Waiting Times performance reported outwith the standard for 14 consecutive months (page 29-30) - 12 week Treatment Time Guarantee performance reported outwith the standard for 13 consecutive months (page 31) - Admitted Pathway Performance performance reported outwith the 90% standard for 14 consecutive months (page 33) - 6 week Diagnostic Waiting Times performance is consistently reported outwith the standard (page 39) - Psychological Therapies Waiting Times performance reported outwith the 90% standard for 6 consecutive months (page 48)
+- Alcohol Brief Interventions performance outwith the trajectories set for 10 consecutive months (page 13) - Smoking Cessation performance has been outwith the trajectory set for the full financial year 2016/17 and for the first 2 quarters of 2017/18 (page 14) - Sickness Absence performance reported outwith the 10% tolerance for the 4.0% standard for over a year (page 15) - eKSF and PDP performance is outwith the standard set for the first 11 months of this year (page 22) - 12 weeks Outpatient Waiting Times performance is consistently reported outwith the standard (page 27-28) - 12 weeks Inpatient Waiting Times performance reported outwith the standard for 18 consecutive months (page 29-30) - 12 week Treatment Time Guarantee performance reported outwith the standard for 17 consecutive months (page 31) - Admitted Pathway Performance performance reported outwith the 90% standard for 18 consecutive months (page 33) - 6 week Diagnostic Waiting Times performance is consistently reported outwith the standard (page 39) - Stroke Unit Admission performance has been outwith the 90% standard for 3 consecutive months (latest available data (page 46) - Psychological Therapies Waiting Times performance reported outwith the 10% tolerance of the standard for 9 consecutive months (page 48) - CAMHS Waiting Times performance reported outwith the 10% tolerance of the standard for 3 consecutive months (latest available data) (page 49)